-One of the most well-known benefits of almond oil is its ability to keep your skin and hair looking great!
+One of the most well-known benefits of almond oil is its ability to keep your skin looking great.
 As a mild, hypoallergenic oil, it’s safe for sensitive skin, including baby skin.
 Absorption is best when the oil is warmed to body temperature before application.
-It’s also a great idea to combine it with a few essential oils for triple power — myrrh and rose oils are two common essentials that keep your skin looking healthy as well.

 Almond oil has a light texture and easily absorbs into skin.
 It can be used to gently dislodge debris from deep within skin pores and follicles, and also may help prevent future acne because of its vitamin A content.
 You can even create a natural facial scrub using fine sugar mixed with sweet almond oil, safe for even those with sensitive skin.

-The dark circles under your eyes don’t stand a chance!
-When you apply a few warm drops beneath your bottom eyelid before bed, you can expect to see brighter, less puffy eyes.
+For dark circles under your eyes, apply a few warm drops beneath your bottom eyelid before bed.
 Applied all over the face, almond oil can also delay general signs of aging as it renews the cells of your facial skin.

 Another popular way to use sweet almond oil is to dilute essential oils from their purest form to make them safer for direct skin application.
 When used this way, almond oil is considered a carrier oil, carrying the essential oil onto the skin.
 It makes a good carrier because of its mild smell and doesn’t easily evaporate.

 While almond oil is light enough to use directly on the skin, it’s not generally recommended as an overall facial moisturizer because it can cause unwanted oiliness on the face.